MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/monitor-your-platform-infrastructure/troubleshoot-guide-for-azure-support.md

 ## Introduction

-[Community Training](https://communitytraining.microsoft.com/) (MCT) is an Azure based solution that enables delivery of large-scale, far-spread training programs with high quality and efficiency.
+[Community Training](https://communitytraining.microsoft.com/) (CT) is an Azure based solution that enables delivery of large-scale, far-spread training programs with high quality and efficiency.

 The platform within Microsoft is managed by the Azure Global Emerging Markets IDC team.
-The ICM credentials to log a ticket on the MCT team are –
+The ICM credentials to log a ticket on the CT team are –

 > **Owning Service**: AGEM: Community Training

-> **Owning Team**: MCT
+> **Owning Team**: CT

 This document walks through root cause and resolution steps for some of the major issues faced by the customers.
-Please try the resolution steps before logging an ICM ticket to MCT team.
+Please try the resolution steps before logging an ICM ticket to CT team.

-## Brief on MCT Architecture
+## Brief on CT Architecture

-Community Training (MCT) platform is available as a [Managed Application](https://learn.microsoft.com/azure/azure-resource-manager/managed-applications/) on the [Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps/project-sangam.microsoft-community-training) for customers.
-The MCT instance is deployed on customer’s Azure subscriptions and utilizes the following Azure services –
+Community Training (CT) platform is available as a [Managed Application](https://learn.microsoft.com/azure/azure-resource-manager/managed-applications/) on the [Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps/project-sangam.microsoft-community-training) for customers.
+The CT instance is deployed on customer’s Azure subscriptions and utilizes the following Azure services –

 1. Azure App Service
 2. Azure Blob Storage